dotnet/AspNetCore.Docs/aspnetcore/tutorials/nano-server.md

 ## Introduction

 Nano Server is an installation option in Windows Server 2016, offering a tiny footprint, better security and better servicing than Server Core or full Server.
-Please consult the official [Nano Server documentation](https://technet.microsoft.com/en-us/library/mt126167.aspx) for more details.
+Please consult the official [Nano Server documentation](https://technet.microsoft.com/en-us/library/mt126167.aspx) for more details and download links for 180 Days evaluation versions.
-There are 3 easy ways for you to try out Nano Server, you can download 180 days evaluation versions, when you sign in with your MS account.
+There are 3 easy ways for you to try out Nano Server, when you sign in with your MS account:

 1. You can download the Windows Server 2016 ISO file, and build a Nano Server image